iamluhmrt/api-library/README.md

 ## Find a bug?

 If you found an issue or would like to submit an improvement to this project, please submite an issue using the issues tab above.
-If you would liketo submite aPR with a fix, reference the issue you created.
+If you would like to submite a PR with a fix, reference the issue you created.